breadcat/blog.minskio.co.uk/content/quotes.md

 >Me?
 The one person I trusted most? <!-- poorly drawn lines -->

+>Monster Island's actually a peninsula <!-- the simpsons -->

 >More similar than different <!-- travel man -->

 >Mother, should I trust the government <!-- pink floyd -->